Skip to main content

 Authors: Ola Qasseer, Péter Bajor and Norina Szander

-Title: Assessing Physical Internet readiness – A live urban logistics ecosystem diagnostic
+Practical & Innovation Contributions: Assessing Physical Internet readiness – A live urban logistics ecosystem diagnostic (Room 505)

 Moderator: Stefania Pesavento